Alliance for Children in Trafficking (ACT)

 The Alliance for Children in Trafficking has developed three continuing education modules for healthcare providers who interact with child and teen victims and potential victims of human trafficking.
-NAPNAP continuing education and CME credits are available for all modules.
+NAPNAP continuing education credits are available for all modules.
+CME credits are currently avaialble for modules 101 and 102 with credit for 103 anticipated soon.
 All courses are available on PedsCESM

 - The first course, Human Trafficking 101, educates participants about this $32 billion criminal industry and its prevalence in all communities and sectors of our society.
 Participants will also learn how to recognize the signs of human trafficking in child victims and understand situations and challenges that make kids susceptible to trafficking predators.

 - Module two, Child Trafficking 102, is intended to educate and equip pediatric care providers to identify potential victims of child trafficking in the clinical setting and provide appropriate, timely, safe intervention using principles of both Trauma-Informed and Culturally Responsive Care.